amarruedo/jenkins-utility-steps/docs/STEPS.md

 ## Vault

 * `secret` - Get a Vault secret.
-Returns a map with secret key/value pairs.
+Returns a map with secret key/value pairs. `vaultAddress` is optional parameter to specify vault REST API endpoint address and port, default value is `vault.default.svc.cluster.local:8200`.
+HTTPS is not suported.

 ```
 node {